How to Export and Manage PDFs in Gravity Forms

 Select the template you added in the previous step from the drop down.

-Using the File Name setting, you can set the name of the generated PDF file.
+Using the Output File Name setting, you can set the name of the generated PDF file.
 In the Notifications setting, you can choose which notifications to have the generated PDF automatically attached to.
 You can also configure conditional logic to set when the feed is run.

-Mapping PDF Fields
+Step 4: Mapping PDF Fields

 Your screen will now be filled with the visual template mapper.
 Each page of your PDF will be displayed with all the available PDF fields highlighted.